Antoni Gaudí: 1906

-Another of Gaudí's major projects and among his most admired works is the Casa Milà, better known as La Pedrera (1906–1910), commissioned by Pere Milà i Camps.
+Another of Gaudí's major projects and among his most admired works is the Casa Milà, better known as La Pedrera (1906–1912), commissioned by Pere Milà i Camps.
 Gaudí designed the house around two large, curved courtyards, one circular and one oval, with a structure of stone, brick and cast-iron columns and steel beams.
 The façade uses limestone from Vilafranca del Penedès, apart from the upper level, which is covered in white tiles, evoking a snowy mountain.
 It has five floors, plus a loft made entirely of catenary arches.
 Notable features are the staircases to the roof, topped with the four-armed cross, and the chimneys, covered in ceramics and with shapes that suggest mediaeval helmets.
 The interior decoration was carried out by Josep Maria Jujol and painters Iu Pascual, Xavier Nogués and Aleix Clapés.
-The façade was to have been completed with a stone, metal and glass sculpture with Our lady of the Rosary accompanied by the archangels Michael and Gabriel, 4m in height.
-A sketch was made by the sculptor Carles Mani, but due to the events of the Tragic Week in 1909 the scuplture was abandoned.
+The façade was to have been completed with a stone, metal and glass sculpture with Our Lady of the Rosary accompanied by the archangels Michael and Gabriel, 4m in height.
+A sketch was made by the sculptor Carles Mani, but due to the events of the Tragic Week in 1909 the sculpture was abandoned.